 - About 1 hour of uninterrupted time

-- A computer equipped with a front-facing camera
+- A computer equipped with a functioning microphone, speakers, and front-facing camera

 ⏱️ Understand the rules

 After you complete the test, proctors will review your test video to ensure that you followed the rules, including but not limited to: not wearing earphones, not interacting with others, not using your phone or other devices, and not looking offscreen.
 It’s important to follow these rules during the test, or you’ll need to take it again.
 The test rules are outlined in the FAQs and in the instructions at the beginning of the exam.

 🌟 Showcase yourself!

 At the end of the test, there is a video and writing sample.
 Both are included when you share your results with a university.
 This is a great opportunity for an admissions team to know more about you, and for you to showcase yourself and your English ability.
 You will have a choice of 2 question topics for both the video and writing sample and will be asked to speak for 1 - 3 minutes and write for up to 5 minutes.